ctran88/diligent_scheduler/README.md

 http://localhost:3000/api-doc
 ```

+## Instructions

+1. Import the [diligent-scheduler.postman_collection.json](/diligent-scheduler.postman_collection.json) file into `Postman`.
+2. Run the requests in the collection in order.
+Steps 1-4 setup the initial state and data.
+Steps 5 dispatches the next highest priority task and Step 6 shows the result.
+3. Repeat steps 5 and 6 to continue cycling through the tasks to verify the results.

+This combinatory test of task priority and time is also located [here](https://github.com/ctran88/diligent_scheduler/blob/b2b0aa789e5f5e22fdada409f39425a196db7128/test/e2e/webhook/webhook.controller.spec.ts#L269) as an e2e test.

+The logic for this task prioritization is located [here](https://github.com/ctran88/diligent_scheduler/blob/e924bdb9c4ddf60b77540c6df275e4c8c16aa1d5/src/task/task.entity.ts#L35) to set a custom order for the `priority` field and [here](https://github.com/ctran88/diligent_scheduler/blob/e924bdb9c4ddf60b77540c6df275e4c8c16aa1d5/src/task/task.service.ts#L17) as a SQL statement.

+Everything is stored in memory with SQLite, so just `ctrl + c` and `npm start` to reset the application state.

 ## Trade-offs for this exercise
 - A separate service for the robot has been scoped out of this project and those actions are instead performed by a human interacting with this API.
 - The `RobotEntity` data model is very slim since this is focused on the scheduling logic.